tangollama/cis411_lab0/labreports/LAB_[tw1255].md

 44ce6ae Initial commit

 ```
-- The accompanying diagram of what my feature branch precisely and conceptually represents

 # Step 4: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?
 It continously integrates itself with Github to create your build, test it, and release it.